network-digital-twin/omnet-bench/README.md

 End.
 ```

-After the simulation, a `.log` file will be generated in the `zte_qos/simulations/results/` folder.
-For this section, the name will always be `ZteNet-#0.log`, where `#0` represents Run Number 0.
+After each run of the simulation, a `ZteNet-#{x}.log` file will be generated in the `zte_qos/simulations/results/` folder.

+The results used in the paper can be found in `zte_qos/simulations/results/results-exp1-slim/` folder.

 ### 4. Analyze the simulation result
 Go to the folder where the result analyzer resides: